MStarmans91/WORC/README.md

 ### Documentation

-For more information, see the sphinx generated documentation available [here](http://worc.readthedocs.io/).
+For more information, see our Github Wiki.

 Alternatively, you can generate the documentation by checking out the master branch and running from the root directory: